thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

 All the indirection has been cut through leaving only the heart of our program, the value `1`.
 It brings me joy to see our simplifier work, even on such a contrived example.

+That completes are basic simplifier.
+We learned about how optimizations are a futile endeavor to guess the future of our code, and how we have to accomodate that fact by employing heuristics where static analysis fails us.
+Even with this reality, our optimizer does quite well at chewing through code and improving its performance.
+We can already see the difference by comparing the input and output `IR`.
+This delta will only grow larger as we proceed down the compiler.
+Eventually when we reach code emission, our simplified IR will produce smaller more efficient code than our initial lowered IR.
+As always the full source code can be found in the [accompanying repo](TODO).